7 Drug Free Remedies To Help With Arthritis

 A healthy diet

 “It’s important to remember that no single diet can ‘cure’ arthritis, and there are no particular diets or specific types of food that will make arthritis better or worse.
 Instead, the aim should be to aim for a normal body weight, and eating a well-balanced, varied diet.
-Fruit and vegetables contain high levels of vitamins and antioxidants which are essential for staying in good health, not to mention the high fibre content which is helpful for our gut bacteria.” he continues.
+Fruit and vegetables contain high levels of vitamins and antioxidants which are essential for staying in good health, not to mention the high fibre content which is helpful for our gut bacteria.”

 When thinking about arthritis friendly foods, it can be helpful to incorporate anti-inflammatory foods into your diet to help keep inflammation under control.
 Anti inflammatory foods include cold water fish, nuts, green leafy vegetables, spices like ginger and turmeric, green tea and wholegrains.